AgentMC/Sao19/Translate/En/Part6.md

 "No, it’s still well before the five o'clock."

-Kirito answered in a relaxed tone even though it was a while after the bell had rang 4:30 pm, then he got a glance at the new sword on the Ronye’s left waist and smiled.
+Kirito answered in a relaxed tone even though it was a while after the bell had rang 4:30 am, then he got a glance at the new sword on the Ronye’s left waist and smiled.

 "Ronye, my escort guard, I kindly ask you to take care of me."